Skip to content

 • GPU Support: Yes

-The density matrix requires quadratically more memory than the statevector.
-For \(n\) qubits, the density matrix has \(4^n\) elements compared to \(2^n\) for the statevector.
+The density matrix requires quadratically more memory than statevector.
 This limits practical use to approximately 12-14 qubits on CPU.
-GPU acceleration can help with computation speed but does not change the memory scaling.
+GPU acceleration helps with computation speed but does not change the memory scaling.

 stabilizer

 Clifford simulator based on the stabilizer formalism.
-It can efficiently simulate circuits composed entirely of Clifford gates (H, S, CNOT, CZ, etc.) in polynomial time, regardless of qubit count.
+Efficiently simulates circuits composed entirely of Clifford gates (H, S, CNOT, CZ, etc.) in polynomial time, regardless of qubit count.

 • GPU Support: No

-• Memory Usage: Low - polynomial in qubit count
+• Memory: Low - polynomial in qubit count

 • When to use: Circuits containing only Clifford gates (testing, error correction)

-The stabilizer method will fail if the circuit contains non-Clifford gates (T, Rz, Ry, etc.).
+The stabilizer method fails if the circuit contains non-Clifford gates (T, Rz, Ry, etc.).
 Since VQE ansatz circuits typically include rotation gates, this method is generally not suitable for VQE workloads.
-It is primarily useful for testing and error correction circuits.

 extended_stabilizer

 An extension of the stabilizer method that can handle circuits with a small number of non-Clifford gates (primarily T gates).
-It decomposes the state into a sum of stabilizer states, with the number of terms growing exponentially with the number of T gates.
+Decomposes the state into a sum of stabilizer states, with the number of terms growing exponentially with the number of T gates.

 • GPU Support: No